jesrhea/TLforMaterialsDiscovery/README.md

 # TLforMaterialsDiscovery

-This repository contains scripts written for the Master's project Exploring the Use of Transfer Learning for Property Prediction of Metal and Covalent Organic Frameworks.
+This repository contains scripts written for the Master's project <i>Exploring the Use of Transfer Learning for Property Prediction of Metal and Covalent Organic Frameworks</i>.

 ## COF Gas Adsorption